 As much fun it is to talk about passive income, most people aren’t in a position to have their passive income really matter.
 They’d be much better off if they focused more attention on their day jobs.
 A promotion can easily make a white collar worker an extra $10k per year.
 That same worker would need $120,000 worth of capital (at an 8% return) to accomplish the same thing passively.
 Which is easier to do?

 Have you seen the people who make up our workforce?
 They’re a bunch of lazy maroons.
 People duck out regularly to watch their kids play baseball or butcher perfectly good plays.
 They spend more time discussing their love lives than ACTUALLY DOING THEIR JOB.
-We all have those people in our offices who always seem to have some reason why they need time off.
+We all have those people in our office who always seem to have some reason why they need time off.
 Maybe you’re one of those people.
 If you are, you’re not going to like the next couple paragraphs.

 The number one thing you can do right now to improve your financial situation is to earn more money.
 For most people, the most effective way of doing this is to earn more at work.
 To get there though, you’re going to have to put in some effort.
 You might have to start coming in early and staying late.
 You’re going to have to make a specific effort to improve your skills.
 Rather than kissing your boss’ ass, actually impress her with measurable results.